 |The final stage is profound hypothermia|

 In this stage the body has effectively stopped trying to keep itself warm and some final steps are taken to avoid death.
 The heart rate and breathing slow so that they are hard to detect at all.
 Only or two breaths per minute may be taken.
 The skin is very pale and icy cold to the touch.
-The limbs are stiff, pupils dilate and are unreactive to light.
-To all intents and purposes the person appears to be dead, metabolism has slowed so far that they are almost in a state of suspended animation.
+The limbs are stiff, the pupils of the eyes dilate (open wide) and are unreactive to light.
+To all intents and purposes the person appears to be dead.
+Metabolism has slowed so far that they are almost in a state of hibernation.

 Reports of people who have died or come close to death with hypothermia describe them as becoming colder and increasingly numb, then drifting slowly off into oblivion.
 Some are described as having hallucinations before becoming unconscious, others of becoming "giggly" and regressing to a child-like state.